-Zara’s TEDx talk was stuffed to the brim with good humoured advice for getting more out of our work and lives and now she’s coaching others to become become more confident, charismatic and compelling communicators.
-Whether it’s in a one-on-one situation or one-to-millions the great news is, the techniques Zara describes in this talk for living a more good humoured life also apply to the world of speaking!
+Zara’s TEDx talk was stuffed to the brim with good-humoured advice for getting more out of our work and lives and now she’s coaching others to become more confident, charismatic and compelling communicators.
+Whether it’s in a one-on-one situation or one-to-millions the great news is, the techniques Zara describes in this talk for living a more good-humoured life also apply to the world of speaking!

 It’s also why she’s become one of the most loved, sought after and recommended speaker coaches in this country.
 Every day I have the great pleasure of sitting in our office and listening to her inspiring people all over the world to share their ideas, insights and unique perspective on life… in more interesting ways.

-Many people compliment Zar on her work in this TEDx talk… what they didn’t see however was the MANY hours of HARD work it took to get it stage ready.
+Many people compliment Zar on her work in this TEDx talk… what they didn’t see however was the MANY hours of HARD work it took to be stage-ready.
 I have the pleasure of watching this ‘communication shaman’ craft and build her presentation and thought you might appreciate 5 quick tips from one of the greats that will help YOU to become a more impactful speaker able to inspire any audience, every time.
 Exciting!

 1. Great speaking is (mostly) made behind the scenes